 UCD's performance in relation to these Strategic Initiatives will be benchmarked against global competitors on a rolling basis, in order to evaluate progress against the Strategic Objectives.
-Key Performance Indicators (KPIs) are in the process of being developed.
+A total of 32 Key Performance Indicators (KPIs) have thus far been identified to measure progress against the ten 'Strategic Objectives'.